 - Be willing to help teach others; and

 - Have been with your practice at least one year.

 You may know right away who these individuals should be.
 If not, you can conduct a search of sorts within your practice.
 Consider offering an incentive, such as extra vacation or a small bonus, to motivate skilled employees to step forward to take on this added responsibility.

-It’s not necessary – and in fact, it’s impractical – for all employees to learn every feature of the system.
+It’s not necessary for all employees to learn every feature of the system.
 Only the “super users” should know it backwards and forwards.
 Avoid frustration by tailoring training for the rest of your staff to each person or group.

 For example, a billing employee will need to learn how to find insurance information and billing codes, but not how to enter a diagnosis.
 Don’t waste your time or theirs by training them on features they won’t use.
 This will speed up the learning process and minimize confusion.